The real test is whether Eastway Tank will face criminal charges, observers say | CBC News

 - The explosion's one-year anniversary comes Friday.

-Ottawa's main labour body says it's paying "very close attention" to whether local police file their own charges against Eastway Tank, after Ontario's Ministry of Labour laid provincial workplace safety charges against the company last week.
+Ottawa's main labour body says it's paying "very close attention" to whether local police file their own charges against Eastway Tank, Pump & Meter after Ontario's Ministry of Labour laid provincial workplace safety charges against the company last week.

 A sixth employee, Matt Kearney, died in hospital the next day.